Timeout Middleware¶

 Best Practices¶

-- Set appropriate timeouts - Too short causes failures, too long wastes resources
+- Set appropriate timeouts — too short causes false failures, too long wastes resources